Inspection Reports for

 Visit Reason

-An abbreviated survey was conducted by the Kansas Department for Aging and Disability Services to determine if the facility was in compliance with Federal participation requirements for nursing homes participating in Medicare and/or Medicaid programs.
+An abbreviated survey was conducted to determine if the facility was in compliance with Federal participation requirements for nursing homes participating in the Medicare and/or Medicaid programs.

 Findings

-The survey found the most serious deficiency in the facility to be a 'G' level.
-Enforcement remedies including denial of payment for new Medicare admissions effective August 7, 2015, were recommended due to failure to achieve substantial compliance.
+The survey found the most serious deficiency in the facility to be a "G" level.
+Enforcement remedies including denial of payment for new Medicare admissions were imposed due to failure to achieve substantial compliance.

 Report Facts